 |Minnesota National Guard Sept.
 11, 2001 to Present

-The Minnesota National Guard has played an important role in the Global War On Terror since September 11th, 2001.
+The Minnesota National Guard has played an important role in the Global War On Terror since the September 11 attacks in 2001.
 Immediately after the attack on New York City and Washington, D.C., Minnesota Air National Guard F-16 Fighter Jets from the 148th Fighter Wing were providing combat air patrols over key locations.
 Minnesota Army National Guard troops mobilized to ensure that Minnesota airports were safeguarded.

 2006 marked the 150th anniversary of the Minnesota National Guard.
 On April 17, 2006 the House of Representatives of the State of Minnesota congratulated The Minnesota National Guard and honored all the men and women, past and present, who have ever served in the Minnesota National Guard.
 View the full House Resolution.pdf